iCodeTechnology/sbglobalexceptionhandler/README.md

-# SB Global Exception Handler
+# Spring Boot Global Exception Handler

 A reusable Spring Boot library for centralized exception handling.
 This library provides a common Global Exception Handler that can be used across multiple Spring Boot projects as a Maven dependency.